CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 * The rate limiting technique is based off of the [token bucket model](https://en.wikipedia.org/wiki/Token_bucket).

 This budget is shared across all API applications in the organization that leverage [API authentication](https://developer.cisco.com/meraki/api-v1/authorization/).
 You can [check the recent API activity](https://developer.cisco.com/meraki/api-v1/get-organization-api-requests-overview-response-codes-by-interval/) for the given organization to understand if you are sharing the budget with other applications.
+On the Meraki dashboard, as an organization admin you can view this information on the API Analytics page by accessing Organization > Configure > API & Webhooks.

 ## Per source IP address